 This example shows how we are able to represent in a powerful way a conversation between the two RF Officers, Warren Weaver and W. Tisdale, and two scientists W. E. Tisdale with A. Lacassagne and F. Joliot.
 The latter also mentions the research activities of W. Bothe and P. A. M. Dirac.
 By reading the text, you will notice that these two persons are mentioned only with their surnames.
 Moreover, there is no previous textual context that contains the full names.
 However, one of the key aspects of building a high-quality KG is to identify the same person or organisation, beyond their multiple expressions in different pages or documents, to resolve ambiguous entities and represent them with unique nodes.

-Graph-based Entity Resolution with GPT
+Graph-based Entity Resolution With GPT

 Entity Resolution (ER) is a widely applicable approach to resolving data into unique and valuable entity profiles.
 This crucial process allows organisations to make key decisions based on complete and/or unscattered data.